walquis/git-basics-team-project/thebook/src/prework/command-line-exercises/three-trees-git-reset.md

 Commit it...
 ```
 git rev-parse HEAD
-git commit -m "Commented in views.py"  # or use the 'gc' alias: gc -m "Commented..."
+git commit -m "Added item to menu in index.html"  # or use the 'gc' alias: gc -m "Added..."
 git status
 ```